somasis/shiki-colors-revival/README.md

 # shiki-colors-revival

-This consists mostly of a script that modifies the original Zukitwo-Brave-Brave-Brave-Brave-Brave-Brave theme's files to fit to all of the colors in the GNOME Colors palette.
+This consists mostly of a script that modifies the original Zukitwo theme's files to fit to all of the colors in the GNOME Colors palette.

 At the moment, these themes are currently intended to be used with Xfce4, since